Ngā mema o te paewhiri amuamu me ngā tari Disputes panel members and agencies

 David's approach to dispute resolution is to seek a speedy and cost-effective outcome consistent with the respective objectives of the parties.
 His experience enables effective and focused attention on the issues, facts and processes to achieve outcomes.

 Mobile: 021 307 346

 Roger Donnell: BA, LL.B(Hons), M.JUR(Distinction) in Land Law, B.TH, Barrister and Solicitor, Notary Public, Member of NZ Law Society.

-Roger has practised law for 45 years, 35 of which have been in his own practice on the North Shore of Auckland.
+Roger practised law for 47 years, 35 of which have been in his own practice on the North Shore of Auckland.
+He has now retired from full-time practice, but still does locums, consultancies, and notarising.
 He specialises in property (including the sale and purchase of retirement village villas, units and apartments), elder law, wills and deceased estate administration, trusts and estate planning, commercial law, family law and dispute resolution.